 WHAT TO EXPECT AFTER A WINNING BID

 Following a buyer’s successful bid for an animal, a CCJLA representative will deliver an invoice directly to the buyer.
 It is appreciated if buyers can remain in the same general location so that they can be easily located by the representative.
 The form will include options for the buyer to select so that the auction can accurately record the purchase and intended use.
 The form will include:

 Animal Identification (sale number and ear tag number), weight, price per pound bid and amount due.

 Resale or Personal Use or Live Pickup Option

 Buyer Information will be listed on the form and include buyer number, name, and contact information.
 The buyer signature certifies that they are authorized to sign for the purchase and accept responsibility for payment/collection of the amount due.

 Buyers are expected to pay for their purchase(s) before leaving the fairgrounds at the CCJLA cashier table located on the north side of the auction ring.
 Checks are payable to: Clackamas County Jr. Livestock Auction (CCJLA)

 Just fill out the Absentee Buyer Form and have an auction committee member bid on your behalf.

-The CCJLA is a 501(C)3 organization which means proxy donations or a portion of auction purchases, are tax deductible.
+The CCJLA is a 501(C)3 organization which means Add On donations or a portion of auction purchases, are tax deductible.

 For every species, in the FFA and 4H Divisions, Champion and Reserve Champion livestock are chosen, based on market standards and overall quality of the animal.
-These animals will be the first of their species to sell, and buyers have the opportunity to get in the ring with these champions, get their photo taken, which will then be featured on our website, news letters, or can be printed onto buyer cards which can then be displayed and used as unique advertising opportunities for your local business!
+These animals will be the first of their species to sell, and buyers have the opportunity to get their photo taken with Champions, which will then be featured on our website, newsletters, or can be printed onto buyer cards which can be displayed and used as unique advertising opportunities for your local business!